-The Home Energy Assistance Top-up (HEAT Fund) is available to individuals and families in Nova Scotia who live on a low income to help with paying their energy bill.
+The Home Energy Assistance Top-up (HEAT Fund) is available to individuals and families in Nova Scotia who live on a low income to help with paying their energy bills.
 Since 1997, we’ve worked with the Salvation Army to help families across the province.
 In partnership with the Province of Nova Scotia since 2008, the Fund provides emergency assistance for all forms of home heating, including electric, propane, oil, wood, and natural gas.

 Want to help?

 By completing the form below, you can contribute to the Fund and help Nova Scotians in need during the coldest months of the year.

 All donations by residential customers are tax deductible and the Salvation Army will issue a charitable tax receipt for your donation at the end of the year.
 We are pleased to support customer donations with an annual program contribution of $200,000.

 It’s important to us that everyone benefits from energy efficiency.